julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Tuesday, June 24, 2025.
+Wednesday, June 25, 2025.
 Quote of the day:

-> "Wine hath drowned more men than the sea." - Thomas Fuller
+> "A positive attitude gives you power over your circumstances instead of circumstances having power over you." - Joyce Meyer